-America's appetite for land is as insatiable as its appetite for food, and its dwindling supply of farmland has been feeding both.
+America's appetite for land is nearly as insatiable as its appetite for food, and its dwindling supply of farmland has been feeding both.
 The number of farmland acres converted every year in the U.S. into shopping centers, superhighways, subdivisions, and parks exceeds one million.
 This loss, especially that part of it consisting of the prime soils on which American agriculturalists grow crops of grain unsurpassed anywhere in the world, has only recently been thought of as a problem, however.
-It wasn't until world food reserves dried up as a result of three years of drought in the early 1970s, in fact, that some experts—planners, farmers, farm economists—began warning that this 20th century land grab had to be stopped.
+It wasn't until world food reserves dried up as a result of three years of drought in the early 1970s that some experts—planners, farmers, farm economists—began warning that this 20th century land grab had to be stopped.

 Much of the world has come to depend on American grain, and much of America's grain is grown in Illinois.
 The arithmetic of farmland conversion in Illinois is disquieting.
 The annual survey by the Cooperative Crop Reporting Service shows that farmland in the state is being paved, flooded, strip-mined, and sodded over at an average annual rate of 100,000 acres.
 That's 281 acres, or nearly one average-sized Illinois farm, every day, seven days a week.
 In seventeen years Illinois's farmland inventory has shrunk from 30.7 to 29 million acres, a loss equivalent to eight average-sized counties.

 Such soils are irreplaceable.
 Vital topsoils in particular are not merely root media but living organisms—a ecosystem really—in which the soil's porosity, subsoil micro-organisms, mineral content, depth, and other factors combine to form a near-perfect growing environment.
 Illinois topsoils took centuries to produce, but they can be destroyed in a day.
-Once uprooted by construction or mining, or interred by asphalt, prime soils become just so much dirt.
+Once uprooted by construction or mining or interred by asphalt, prime soils become just so much dirt.

 Loss of farmland

 If current rates of loss continue unabated, another eight counties' worth of farmland will be gone by the turn of the century.
-One recent study shows that 18,000 acres a year are lost to forest, 19,000 to mining (including strip mining of coal), 64,000 to parks and reservoirs (much of the latter is broken land but some farmable bottomland acres are also flooded), 80,000 to large-lot rural residences, 84,000 to subdivisions, 83,000 for new industrial and commercial development, and 52,000 for miscellaneous uses such as highways.
+One recent study shows that 18,000 acres a year are lost to forest, 19,000 to mining (including strip mining of coal), 64,000 to parks and reservoirs (much of the latter is rough or "broken" land but some farmable bottomland acres are also flooded), 80,000 to large-lot rural residences, 84,000 to subdivisions, 83,000 for new industrial and commercial development, and 52,000 for miscellaneous uses such as highways.
 The 1,300-mile Illinois interstate highway system alone has eaten up 48,000 acres of land since its first mile was laid in 1957.
 And it is an incontrovertible biological fact that, although it's possible to ship corn on an interstate, it's not possible to grow it on one.

 Cost of cultivation

 The cost of bringing every square yard of Illinois fields under cultivation is high.
 Among other effects, such intensive exploitation of land strips it of wildlife cover, with disastrous results for native animal populations.
 It also leaves more acres vulnerable to soil erosion, which in Illinois accounts for an estimated 80 per cent of the silt clogging streams and reservoirs.
 Worse, farmers are close to exhausting the productive potentials of their marginal lands.
-They must increasingly do with what they have, and that is less and less.
+They must increasingly do with the land they have, and that is less and less.